dalyIsaac/Whim/docs/docs/getting-started/comparison.md

-# Whim vs. Other Window Managers
+# Whim vs. other window managers

-## Comparison Table
+## Comparison table

 > [!NOTE]
 > The table was last updated in January 2024.